Dynamics for Spin-$1/2$ Particles in Einstein-Gauss-Bonnet Gravity: The Theory

 where $R$ is the Ricci scalar, $\xi$ is the Gauss-Bonnet coupling parameter\footnote{In the literature, the standard notation for the Gauss-Bonnet parameter is $\alpha$.
 However, since we will be investigating this theory in the fermionic sector, we will explicitly consider the quantity $\alpha$ to be the Dirac matrix.
 Therefore, in this work, the Gauss-Bonnet parameter will be described by $\xi$.}.
 The quantity

-is the Gauss–Bonnet invariant defined in terms of the curvature tensor $R_{\mu\nu}$.
+is the Gauss-Bonnet invariant defined in terms of the curvature tensor $R_{\mu\nu}$.
 It is well known that $\mathcal{G}$ is a topological term in four dimensions and does not contribute to the field equations when the action is treated in the standard way \cite{lovelock1971einstein}.
 Consequently, nontrivial dynamical effects from the Gauss–Bonnet term arise naturally only in dimensions $D>4$, as in the original formulation of Lovelock gravity.
-In ordinary four-dimensional spacetime, the quantity $\mathcal{G}$ is a topological invariant from the Gauss–Bonnet theorem and does not contribute to the classical equations of motion since its variation reduces to a boundary term \cite{lovelock1971einstein,zumino1986gravity}.
+In ordinary four-dimensional spacetime, the quantity $\mathcal{G}$ is a topological invariant from the Gauss-Bonnet theorem and does not contribute to the classical equations of motion since its variation reduces to a boundary term \cite{lovelock1971einstein,zumino1986gravity}.

 In other words, the EGB theory, in its standard form, does not introduce new dynamical degrees of freedom in four dimensions.
 More recently, however, an effective four-dimensional formulation of EGB gravity has been proposed through a regularization procedure in which the coupling is rescaled as $\xi \to \xi/(D-4)$, followed by the limit $D \to 4$ taken at the level of the field equations \cite{glavan2020einstein}.
 Although this construction has triggered considerable debate regarding its fundamental consistency, several works have shown that the resulting theory can be consistently interpreted as an effective scalar–tensor model or as a well-defined limit of higher-dimensional Lovelock gravity see Refs. \cite{kumar2020gravitational,gross1987quartic,kanti1996dilatonic}.
-In this regard, I will be addressing this in this work.
-The four-dimensional EGB metric used in the present work should be understood as an effective description encoding higher-curvature or higher-dimensional corrections through the parameter $\xi$, without requiring explicit dependence on the spacetime dimensionality.

-An important comment is needed regarding my observation above.
-The fact is that we have no explicit dependence on the dimensionality of spacetime; this reflects the fact that, within the effective four-dimensional formulation, all information about higher-dimensional or high-energy revisions is encoded in the closure parameter $\xi$.
-As a consequence, observable quantities such as the effective force or energy shifts become insensitive to the explicit value of $D$, although they still retain indirect sensitivity to the underlying fundamental theory.
-This property is particularly advantageous for phenomenological applications, as it allows probing higher-curvature gravity signatures using purely four-dimensional observables, without needing direct access to extra dimensions.
+In the present work, we adopt this effective four-dimensional geometry as a phenomenological background spacetime.
+Our purpose is not to investigate the fundamental consistency of the four-dimensional EGB theory itself, but rather to study the dynamics of Dirac fermions propagating in the resulting effective geometry.
+Therefore, the metric is treated as a given classical background encoding higher-curvature corrections through the parameter $\xi$.